digitaltwinconsortium/ManufacturingOntologies/README.md

     | ClientId | The name of the Azure Service Principal previously created.
 AKS uses this service principal to connect your cluster to Arc. |
     | ClientSecret | The password for the Azure Service Principal. |

-1. Save the file, close the Powershell window, open a new **Powershell window**, navigate back to the `C:\ManufacturingOntologies-main\Deployment` directory and run `SetupArc`.
+1. Save the file, close the Powershell window, open a new **Administrator Powershell window**, navigate back to the `C:\ManufacturingOntologies-main\Deployment` directory and run `SetupArc`.

 You can now manage your Kubernetes cluster from the cloud via the newly deployed Azure Arc instance.
 In the Azure Portal, browse to the Azure Arc instance and select Workloads.
-The required service token can be retrieved via `Get-AksEdgeManagedServiceToken` from a **Powershell window** on your virtual machine.
+The required service token can be retrieved via `Get-AksEdgeManagedServiceToken` from an **Administrator Powershell window** on your virtual machine.

 <img src="Docs/arc.png" alt="arc" width="900" />